fobordo/election-analysis/README.md

       header = next(reader)
    ```

-  Then, a `for` loop was written to loop through each row in `election_data.csv` and increment the total vote count in `total_votes` by 1 after each       loop.
+  Then, a `for` loop was written to loop through each row in `reader` and increment the total vote count in `total_votes` by 1 after each loop.

    ```Python
       # For each row in the CSV file.